Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ## Objects

-(This is going to have a big rework.
-Need to split in two: 1) simple objects `let stuff = { "name" : "greg", "age":5 }` and 2) simulating classes with Objects, adding methods to Objects, the whole enchilada).
+This is going to have a rework.
+Need to split in two:

+1) simple objects `let stuff = { "name" : "greg", "age":5 }`  Put that higher up after arrays

+2) simulating classes with Objects, adding methods to Objects, the whole enchilada).
+Leave that here.

+You can add functions as members of an Object.

 JavaScript doesn't have a "class" statement like Java or C++, instead it just uses functions as classes.
 Defining a class is as easy as defining a function.